LAW1223/OpenSubject/README.md

     --local_dir /path/to/opensubject_model
 ```

-The model weights will be downloaded to the specified local directory.

 ## Inference

 ### Quick Start with cli

-The CLI tool (`scripts/inference_cli.py`) allows you to generate images directly from the command line with a simple text prompt.
+The CLI tool (`scripts/inference_cli.py`) allows you to generate images directly from the command line.

 #### Basic Usage